youandmedigital/craft-breadcrumb/README.md

       'position' => int 4
 ```

-You can now use Twig to define the look and apply additional logic.
+Use Twig to define the presentation and apply additional logic.
 Here's a basic example with no settings applied:

 ```twig
 {% set breadcrumb = craft.breadcrumb.config %}